rachel-o-donnell/Mythology-Quiz/README.md

  * Validator Testing:

 HTML: No errors are returned when passing through the official W3C validator.
-CSS: No errors are returned when passing throught the official Jigsaw validator.
+CSS: No errors are returned when passing through the official Jigsaw validator.
-JShint
-https://beautifier.io/
+JShint: No errors are returned when passing through the official JShint. https://beautifier.io/

 **Lighthouse**

 Mobile Pages: